 2. Frequent Follow-Ups With The Medical Team

 Once a child has been diagnosed with cystic fibrosis, treatment and care will need to start.
-You will be trained to take care of your child and
+You will be trained to take care of your child and to watch out for symptoms that will need medical attention.
+The more frequent the check-ups the better it is for your child.
+While most doctors will ask you to come in for regular check-ups once every quarter, it’s always better to get them done every 2 months and to never skip an appointment.

 3. Your Child Needs Collaborative Medical Care

 Cystic fibrosis can affect many parts of the body and so your child should be under the care of specialists.
 The medical team should include a pulmonologist, a respiratory therapist who is skilled in clearing the airways, a nurse practitioner, a social worker and a dietitian.
 A dietitian is very important, since absorption of nutrients is affected in this disease and children need to have their diets monitored.
 Good nutrition means good growth and that is why advice from a dietitian is very important.
 A lot of new drugs that target genetic testing are being tried out frequently.
-These medications can relieve symptoms
+These medications can relieve symptoms quite fast.

 4. Vaccinations And Physical Therapy